ElektraInitiative/libelektra/src/tools/website/README.md

 ## Introduction

-This document aims to provide information about how to build Elektra’s Website,
+This document aims to provide information about how to build Elektra’s Website.

 ## Design and Structure